 Adjust an image or file preview

-You can change the portion of a file preview that appears on the page by using the Adjust image option.
-To access this option, single-click the file preview and select Adjust image from the toolbar that appears.
+You can change the portion of a file preview that appears on the page in three different ways:

 Replace an image or file preview

-You can replace an image or file preview on the page in two ways:
+You can replace an image or file preview on the page in three different ways: